ActionPL/duckstation_openbios_savestates/SLES-03321/README.md

 **Description:**

 All teams unlocked and all player's names correct.
-Starts at Match Mode with "Exhibiition" option highlighted.
+Starts at Match Mode with "Exhibition" option highlighted.